Shangrila-VHP/shangrila-vhp/README.md

 ## 🛠️ Technical Approach

+### Rammed Earth
+I've been talking to a contact.
+- Option # 1 is to license the technology
+- Option # 2 involves a different technique employing humanoid robots and humans separately.
+This approach is thanks to an innovator from Egypt, who's work has built upon pioneers in this area from the past.
+But he has also inspired advanced research in France (at a specific Polytechnic University)

 ### Large-Scale 3D Printing
 The first major milestone is the enablement of a large-scale open-source 3D-printer capable of printing with earthen materials.
 - **In-house Development**: Cost-effective alternative to expensive commercial printers.